plumelo/cosmoz-frontend-rtd/docs/public/10-repo-setup.rst

 Open Source Cosmoz components use the Apache-2.0 license.

-This should be set/present in the files noted below.
+This should be set or present in the files noted below.

 :file:`.bower.json`
 ~~~~~~~~~~~~~~~~~~~

-The Bower package manager configuration, add a Apache 2.0 section to this file.
+The Bower package manager configuration, add a license property with as the value set to the Apache 2.0 license. to this file.

+Ommit the { and } if the file already has these.

 .. code-block:: json

 	{
-		"license": "Apache-2.0",
+		"license": "Apache-2.0"
 	}

 :file:`.package.json`
 ~~~~~~~~~~~~~~~~~~~~~

-The NPM package manager configuration, add a Apache 2.0 section to this file.
+The NPM package manager configuration, add a license property with as the value set to the Apache 2.0 license. to this file.

+Ommit the { and } if the file already has these.

 .. code-block:: json

 	{
-		"license": "Apache-2.0",
+		"license": "Apache-2.0"
 	}

 :file:`LICENSE / LICENSE.md`